-A finding that led policy maker in the U.S. government to take a great interest in behavioral economics was the discovery that a change in the default option of a Fortune 500 company's payroll system had a large impact on employees' savings decisions.
-Madrian and Shea (2001) found that giving employees the opt-out instead of the opt-in option into a retirement savings plan increased participation in the plan by nearly 50 percentage points.
+A finding that led policy makers in the U.S. government to take a great interest in behavioral economics was the discovery that a change in the default option of a Fortune 500 company's payroll system had a large impact on employees' savings decisions.
+Madrian and Shea (2001) found that giving employees the opt-out instead of the opt-in option for a retirement savings plan increased participation in the plan by nearly 50 percentage points.
 Since under-saving for retirement is a problem in the U.S., this discovery caused 56% of US firms that offered savings plans to offer opt-out, rather than opt-in, retirement savings plays to their employees, and 51% to offer opt-out savings plays with automatic escalation as one's earnings increased (Benartzi and Thaler, 2013).
-Benartzi and Thaler estimated that the automatic escalation boosted annual savings by \$7.4 billion.
+The automatic escalation boosted annual savings by an estimated \$7.4 billion.
 The effect of the adoption of opt-out plans dwarfs the effect of the U.S. tax subsidies to savings (Chetty, 2015).
-Moreover, the switch from opt-in to opt-out is virtually free, whereas tax subsidies are a cost to the U.S. government.
+Moreover, the switch from opt-in to opt-out is free, whereas tax subsidies are a cost to the U.S. government.

 In 2008, Richard Thaler and Cass Sunstein published the book Nudge, which became a kind of "spearhead of behavioral economics."
 It spread the ideas of Kahneman and Tversky to policymakers all over the world.
-Thaler and Sunstein define a nudge as a policy that changes behavior without any substantial change in incentives and information, the factors that the paradigm of standard economics says will change behavior.
-A nudge neither forbids, nor substantially penalizes or rewards any particular choice.
-Instead, it changes what is most salient or easiest to do.
-This change is called "choice architecture."
-By demonstrating the power of choice architecture, the book stimulated the creation of "nudge units" in Great Britain and the U.S. Their mission was to run experiments to learn how to design and implement government policies more efficiently.4 One of the successes of the British nudge unit has been to increase tax collection and reduce fraud (UK Cabinet Office 2012).
+Thaler and Sunstein define a nudge as a policy that changes behavior without any substantial change in incentives and information: it only changes what is most salient or easiest to do without thinking at all.
+This kind of change is called "choice architecture."
+By demonstrating the power of choice architecture, the book stimulated the creation of "nudge units" in Great Britain and the U.S. Their mission was to run experiments to learn how to design and implement government policies more efficiently.
+One of the successes of the British nudge unit has been to increase tax collection and reduce fraud (UK Cabinet Office 2012).